shurcooL-deprecated/goon/README.md

 Spec
 ----

-* goon is valid Go code.
+* goon is valid gofmt-ed Go code.
 * goon is a [Go literal](http://golang.org/ref/spec#Literal)

 Relevant things that need to be integrated here